-It was there that I met the three other guests with whom I'd be exploring the resort and island with.
+It was there that I met the three other guests with whom I'd be exploring the resort and island.
 We immediately jumped into conversation over drinks, discussing everything from politics to the changing media landscape, namely, social media's growing influence in the space.

-I assumed the role as the millennial ambassador of the group; as the only member of Gen Y and the youngest of the four, I could speak to this phenomena from firsthand experience.
+I assumed the role of the millennial ambassador of the group as the only member of Gen Y and the youngest of the four.
+I could speak to this social media phenomenon from firsthand experience.
 As we mused on social media's innate ability to take you out of the present moment, I nodded along in feverish agreement while also commenting on my favorite apps and features.
 I was, of course, the only one clutching my smartphone in my sweaty palm in anticipation of the next photo op (there were plenty).

-The next day was spent traversing the white sand beaches, dipping in and out of consciousness on my chaise lounge, and floating in the crystalline surf with my beaming face pointed toward the sky; I felt calmer, more relaxed, and more present than I'd been in months.
-As it turns out, my almost-meditative state has been thoroughly researched; exposure to these "visible blue spaces" like the ocean can reportedly lower "psychological distress," and even induce a "relaxed and hypnotic-like state," according to a study published in Health & Place.
+The next day was spent traversing the white sand beaches, dipping in and out of consciousness on my chaise lounge, and floating in the crystalline surf with my beaming face pointed toward the sky.
+I felt calmer, more relaxed, and more present than I'd been in months.
+As it turns out, my almost-meditative state has been thoroughly researched.
+Exposure to "visible blue spaces" like the ocean can reportedly lower "psychological distress," and even induce a "relaxed and hypnotic-like state," according to a study published in Health & Place.

 In other words, even looking at the ocean on a regular basis can help relieve stress and improve well-being.
 "Even after the researchers took into account factors like age, sex, and wealth, living by the sea still improved people's mental health," writes Health of the findings.
 Study co-author Amber Pearson surmises that the brain finds it much easier to "efficiently process natural backdrops," and that these backdrops "reduce sensory stimuli and promote mental relaxation," she told Lonely Planet.
 Frankly, I didn't need a science lesson to tell me that; just one afternoon on the beach sans-smartphone seemed to melt away any shred of stress or anxiety that always seemed to follow me at home.